-The planned or in process remedial actions above are in addition to the following remediation actions completed in 2022:
+The planned or in-process remedial actions above are in addition to the following remediation actions completed:

-- · Formally enhanced, developed, and implemented policies, procedures and processes relating to our internal controls over financial reporting. - Hired an experienced Chief Information Office ("CIO"), along with additional information technology and internal controls personnel whom possess public company accounting, auditing and reporting expertise.
+- Formally enhanced, developed, and implemented policies, procedures and processes relating to our internal controls over financial reporting. - Hired additional information technology and internal controls personnel who possess public company accounting, auditing and reporting expertise.